 Rounded red lips, more than any other aspect, seem to define the classic 1940s makeup look.
 There is, of course, more to the vintage look than red lipstick.
 So here’s a look at women’s 1940s makeup, including how the war affected product availability.
-Canny women invented and “made do” to keep up appearances – the war was not going to stop them from having a little glamour!
+Canny women invented and “made do” to keep up appearances – a war was not going to stop them from having a little glamour!

-Influences on 1940s Makeup
+Influences on Women’s 1940s Makeup

 Wartime Rationing

-The decade started with much of Europe at war, with other nations worldwide soon to be joining the battle.
-Wartime restrictions gradually impacted everyday life – and cosmetics were no exception.
+The decade started with much of Europe at war, with other nations worldwide soon joining the battle.
+It had an impact on women’s 1940s makeup due to restrictions and rationing.

+Wartime restrictions impacted everyday life – and cosmetics were no exception.
 Shortages of alcohol meant less cologne.
-Fats and oils were in in short supply – even soap was rationed.
-Glycerine was a key ingredient in making munitions, taking it away from cosmetic production.
+Fats and oils meant even soap was rationed.
+A key ingredient in munitions was glycerine, taking it away from cosmetic production.

 Rationing in the UK meant many everyday items were hard to get.
 But rather than go without, women got creative and used substitutes.